rpotesmangra11/cypress-automation-udemy/README.md

 ## Introduction

-This repo is all of my coursework from the udemy course containing:
+This repo is all of my coursework from the udemy course containing 95 lectures and 14.5 hours of content.
-Lectures: 95
-Videos: 14.5 total hours

 ## Course completion certificate can be found here: